Can a grammar checking service like ProWritingAid help you become a better writer?

 It aids in writing blog posts, books, an editor’s note, and any other content you can think of!

 ProWritingAid editing software is available via web browsers on both Windows and Mac.
 It also supports Microsoft Word, Google Docs and, interestingly, Scrivener.

 At the time of writing this review, the company didn’t offer dedicated apps for iOS or Android.

-Although anyone can use this grammar checker as an editing tool for proofreading and grammar checking their content, it’s particularly suitable for fiction writers.
+Although anyone can use this tool for proofreading and grammar checking their content, it’s particularly suitable for fiction writers.

 Amusingly, the ProWritingAid team notes on its site: